dhutapratama/docs/sail.md

 sail artisan test
 ```

 By default, Sail will create a dedicated `testing` database so that your tests do not interfere with the current state of your database.
-In a default Laravel installation, Sail will also configure your `phpunit.xml` file to use this database when executing your tests:
+In a default Lets installation, Sail will also configure your `phpunit.xml` file to use this database when executing your tests:

 ```xml
 <env name="DB_DATABASE" value="testing"/>
 ```

 <a name="laravel-dusk"></a>
-### Laravel Dusk
+### Lets Dusk

-[Laravel Dusk](/docs/{{version}}/dusk) provides an expressive, easy-to-use browser automation and testing API.
+[Lets Dusk](/docs/{{version}}/dusk) provides an expressive, easy-to-use browser automation and testing API.
 Thanks to Sail, you may run these tests without ever installing Selenium or other tools on your local computer.
 To get started, uncomment the Selenium service in your application's `docker-compose.yml` file:

 ```yaml
 selenium: